Dyslecix-Dev/github-tutorial/README.md

 Committing a hotfix would require three branches: main, a hotfix branch, and fix-bug branch.
 The fix-bug branch (can have any name to describe what is being fixed) would be merged into the hotfix branch, then the hotfix branch would be merged into the main branch.

 See [Committing a file](#committing-a-file), [Creating a pull request](#creating-a-pull-request), and [Merging a pull request](#merging-a-pull-request).

+### Navigating through a repository

+#### Resolve duplicate issues

+1. In your GitHub repository, click **Issues** in the navbar.
+2. Click the issue you want to resolve.
+3. In the **Add your comment here...** field, type `Duplicate of #N` where N is the reference number to the duplicate issue.
+   - _You can find an issue's reference number underneath its name._
+4. Click **Close with comment**.

+#### Find a commit in history

+1. In your GitHub repository, click **Code** in the navbar.
+2. Click the file you want to see the commit history of.
+3. In the top left, click **Blame** which is to the right of **Preview**.
+4. Click the commit message you want to see more information of.
+5. In the top right next to **commit**, click the button to copy the commit message's SHA.
+6. In your GitHub repository, click **Issues** in the navbar.
+7. Click the issue you want to add the SHA to.
+8. In the **Add your comment here...** field, paste the SHA.
+9. Click **Comment**.